JvanKatwijk/qt-dab/README.md

 The icons on the top line behave as in previous versions, i.e. the yellow one controls the visibility of the Qt-DAB-files directory (folder), and the small blue one controls the visibility of the device list.

-On the second line the "book style" icon controls the visibility of the technical window, and the icon with label **EPG**, is shown in case an EPG/SPI service is detected in the currently selected channel (Note that the EPG/SPI service is NOT shown in the services list.)
+On the second line the "book style" icon controls the visibility of the most right part of the main window, housing the technical window.
+The icon with label **EPG**, is shown in case an EPG/SPI service is detected in the currently selected channel (Note that the EPG/SPI service is NOT shown in the services list.)